mijanik/7-seg-tester-Project/README.md

 - [x] USB type-B breakout and plug
 - [x] Screws and PCB standoffs

+## Microcontroller functionality used
+- Finite State Machine and SysTick for switching the test routine for each segment
+- Analog-Digital Converter to read voltage value from phototransistor
+- UART to send test information to PC
+- I2C to handle LCD display
+- Interrupts

 ## Description

 At the end of the semester, it is necessary to test a large number of 7-segment displays returned by students to laboratories.
 However, manually checking each of their segments, e.g. using a multimeter, would require a lot of work and would be prone to a validation error.
 Hence the idea to construct an automatic testing device that would speed up this process.
 The main assumptions were ease of use and speed of operation.